-Gerald Ashley is a keynote speaker, advisor, broadcaster and writer on change, risk taking and decision making.
+Gerald Ashley is a keynote speaker, advisor, broadcaster and writer on change, risk-taking, decision making and uncertainty.

-Looking at risk from all industries and areas of life, Gerald Ashley seeks to challenge the classic economic models which attempt to predict behaviour with linear, rational processes.
+Looking at risk from all industries and areas, Gerald seeks to challenge the classic economic models that attempt to predict behaviour with linear, rational processes.

-Gerald states that people simply don’t work like that, whether its consumers deciding on what product to buy, or business leaders choosing corporate strategy or investment.
+Gerald states that people don’t work like that, whether it’s consumers deciding on what product to buy or business leaders choosing corporate strategy or investment.